wenkeyang/coppersmith/TROUBLESHOOTING.markdown

 Then it could indicate that `join.level2` is zero, i.e. no records remain after joining the third table.

+**NOTE: The reliability of Coppersmith counters is not well understood, and they should not be used when accurate record counts are required.**
+They are only intended for diagnosing large problems and trends, and in the case of minor discrepancies ("14 records are missing!") the data on disk should be treated as the only authorative source of statistics.

 You may need to explicitly enable logging in order to see the log messages.
 For example, to see these logs when running Thermometer tests, create a file called `src/test/resources/log4j.properties` containing: